transpect/mml-normalize/README.md

 # mathml-normalize

-A library to normalize MathML equations with certain heuristic methods.
+An XSLT library to normalize MathML equations with certain heuristic methods.

 ## Description